-- 1. Integrative Biology (BSC6390) (3 Cr): This course presents the concepts inherent in an integrative view of biology.
+- 1. Integrative Biology (BSC 6390) (3 Cr): This course presents the concepts inherent in an integrative view of biology.
 The Integrative Biology course is offered only in the Fall semester and must be taken within each student's first year within the program (where one year refers to two concurrent fall/spring semesters (e.g. Fall 2015 and Spring 2016 equals one year; Spring 2016 and Fall 2016 equals one year). - 2.
-One course in Biostatistics: A course in statistics appropriate to the area of specialization of the student (minimum 3 credits): - Experimental Design and Biometry (BSC 6206 or PCB 6456) (4 Cr), or - Experimental Design 1 (PSY 6206) (3 Cr) - 3.
-Scientific Communication (BSC 6846) (3 Cr): This course introduces students to proposal writing and presentations for scientists.
-Scientific Communication should be taken in the fourth semester in preparation for the dissertation proposal.
+One course in Biostatistics: A course in statistics appropriate to the area of specialization of the student (minimum 3 credits): - Experimental Design and Biometry (PCB 6456) (3-4 Cr), or - Experimental Design 1 (PSY 6206) (3 Cr) - 3.
+Scientific Communication (BSC 6846) (3 Cr): This course introduces students to proposal (candidacy exam) writing and presentations for scientists.
+Scientific Communication should be taken in the fifth semester (Year 2, Semester 2) in preparation for the dissertation proposal (candidacy exam).